Pennsylvania Leadership Charter School: School for Professional Studies

 The School of Professional Studies allows students in grades 9–12 to select a career specialization, complete electives relevant to their specialization and earn a certificate upon graduation.
 Students can choose from over 15 tracks to help them prepare for college and the workplace.
 Certificates cover a wide range of topics from arts and humanities to science and technology.

+Student Opportunity Academic Recovery

+Student opportunity Academic Recovery, also known as SOAR, is a program for students that have been held back or are a grade behind.
+SOAR allows students to take two grades in one year (the year being cut in half for each grade).
+This program is made specifically for 6th to 8th grade.
+In addition to the year being split in half, content is grouped together.
+For example, Math/Science and Language Arts/Social Studies.